OBOFoundry/OBOFoundry.github.io/ontology/mcro.md

 activity_status: active
 ---

-An OWL2-encoded ontology modeling the model card report for machine learning model assests.
-The aim of this work is to describe machine learning models to communicate information about specific details about the model (trade offs, intended users, licensing, etc.).
-As an ontology-based artifact we can semantically express, standardize, and yield computable benefits to the model card reports.
+Model card reports are documents that describe specific details about machine learning models to promote transparency - intended use cases, limitations, trained data sets, performance metrics, etc. The Model Card Report Ontology (MCRO) represents the common structures of this document to provide a computable and linkable artifact towards aggregation and archiving model card reports.